How to find out if you need planning permission

 The regulations are complex.
 Many properties do not benefit from full permitted development rights.
 It is important to make sure you know what you can do before going ahead with any work.

-If you know that your proposal does not need planning permission and you would like formal confirmation, you can apply for a Certificate of Lawfulness.
+If you know that your proposal does not need planning permission and you would like formal confirmation, you can apply for a Lawful Development Certificate (LDC).